Authing/authing-android-sdk/README.md

 ## Introduction

-You can quickly build user login authentication capabilities using the Authing Guard SDK.
+You can quickly build user login authentication capabilities using the Authing Android API SDK.

 ## Sample